-4 Wire or strapping includes all high tensile steel strapping, wire or PET plastic strapping and must meet all applicable requirements in Sections 1.1.
-Cold Rolled High Tensile Steel Strapping must also meet all requirements in Section 1.2.1.
-Wire ties must also meet all requirements in Section 1.2.2.
+1 Wire or strapping must meet all applicable requirements in Sections 1.1.
+Wire ties must meet all requirements in Section 1.2.1.
 PET plastic strapping can be identified by its translucent or opaque green color.
-Such approved PET plastic materials must also meet all requirements in Section 1.2.3.
+Such approved PET plastic materials must also meet all requirements in Section 1.2.2.

-5 Includes both approved PET plastic strap and PET plastic strap in compatibility test programs.
+2 Includes both approved PET plastic strap and PET plastic strap in compatibility test programs.

-6 Woven polypropylene can be identified by its translucent white or translucent light gold color.
+3 Woven polypropylene can be identified by its translucent white, translucent light gold color or translucent light blue color.
 This category includes all patterns of polypropylene including bag and sheet combinations and spiral sewn bags.
 Such approved material must meet all other requirements in Section 2.2.3.

-7 Woven polyethylene can be identified by its translucent natural color.
+4 Woven polyethylene can be identified by its translucent natural color.
 Such approved material must meet all other requirements in Section 2.2.4.

-8 Linear low density or tri-extruded polyethylene film bags can be identified by their clear, light brown or yellow tint and the words "100% linear low-density polyethylene" or "100% LLDPE" or "tri-extruded" printed on each bag.
+5 Linear low-density or tri-extruded polyethylene film bags can be identified by their clear, light brown or yellow tint and the words "100% linear low-density polyethylene" or "100% LLDPE" or "tri-extruded" printed on each bag.
 Such material must meet all other applicable requirements in Section 2.2.2.

-9 Lightweight woven cotton bagging in an approved experimental test program.
+6 Lightweight woven cotton bagging in an approved experimental test program.